Welcome to our last post in our blog series, What to Know Before Meeting with a Divorce Attorney.

 Therefore, neither your divorce attorney nor yourself, for that matter, should expect you to be well-versed in family law and divorce procedures.
 Instead, your divorce attorney should be willing to talk with you until you not only understand, but feel comfortable and confident in the decisions being made in your divorce.

-Tip # 4: Make Sure You Understand What the Next Steps Are
+TIP # 4: When meeting with a Divorce Attorney, Make Sure You Understand What the Next Steps Are.

 As mentioned in our previous post, at the end of the intake appointment with your divorce attorney, s/he should clearly explain what the next steps are in your divorce case.
 It’s essential that you know what the divorce attorney needs from you and what s/he will be doing to proceed with your divorce.